gongxini/gongxini.github.io/reading-list.md

 order: 3
 ---

 I love books!
-Here are some I think it very insteresting to read:
+Here are some books that are very insteresting to read:

 1. Victor Hugo.: *Ninety-Three*
 2. Jack London: *The Call of the Wild*